telerik/fiddler-jam-docs/portal/jam-embedded-api.md

 The DOM video recording supports automatic masking of sensitive data through the `maskingSensitiveData` boolean property and the `maskSelector` string property.
 By default, the sensitive data masking is enabled (even if the `maskingSensitiveData` is omitted) and uses a built-in list of selectors commonly used in payment forms.
 To overwrite the built-in selectors, you can use the `maskSelector` string property and provide a comma-separated list of selectors.

-Example usage of `maskSelector` with custom list of selectors
+Example usage of `maskSelector` with a custom list of selectors

 ```javascript
 maskSensitiveData: true,